v3rm0n/fratpos/README.md

 ## Description

-Very simple an primitive point of sale system for student fraternities (can be use elsewhere).
+Very simple and primitive point of sale system for student fraternities (can be use elsewhere).

 ## Features
 The system has two main views: **PoS** and **admin**.